 - OMB, 2015, "Post Implementation Review and Post-Occupancy Evaluation," Section III.3.3, Capital Programming Guide, Ver.
 3.0, Supplement to Office of Management and Budget Circular A-11: Planning, Budgeting, and Acquisition of Capital Assets, accessed August 22, 2017.

 - OMB Circular No. A-130, November 28, 2000, Management of Federal Information Resources, revised, accessed August 22, 2017.

 - ISACA, 10 Key Rules for Using the ITIL Framework Effectively, 2012, ISACA Journal Online, Vol. 4.

 - Derby, E., and D. Larsen, August 5, 2006, Agile Retrospectives, Making Good Teams Great, Pragmatic Bookshelf.

 - GAO, 2004, Information Technology Investment Management.
 A Framework for Assessing and Improving Process Maturity (GAO-04-394G), pp. 83–89.

 - Internal Revenue Service, June 30, 2000, IRS Enterprise Life Cycle, Investment Decision Management, Post Implementation Review (PIR) Procedure.

 - U.S. Army Information Technology Agency, October 2008, ITA Systems Engineering.
-Post-Implementation Review (PIR) Document Template, Version 1.0.
+Post-Implementation Review (PIR) Document Template, Ver.
+1.0.